MicrosoftDocs/sdk-api/sdk-api-src/content/_inputdev/index.md

 ---
 UID: TP:inputdev
 ms.assetid: 70e74cba-8c16-3058-9f60-28cc19fa9410
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 05/21/18
+ms.date: 05/25/2018
 ms.keywords:
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: portal
 ---

-# Inputdev
+# Keyboard and Mouse Input

-Overview of the Inputdev technology.
+Overview of the Keyboard and Mouse Input technology.

-The Inputdev technology is not associated with any headers.
+The Keyboard and Mouse Input technology is not associated with any headers.

+For the programming guide, see [Keyboard and Mouse Input](/windows/desktop/inputdev).